SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/index.md

 ## Data Retention

 SLO data is retained for 800 days.
 It is retained separately, regardless of underlying logs/metrics retention.
+You can access this data via [SLO dashboards](/docs/observability/reliability-management-slo/dashboards/) or your [logs](/docs/observability/reliability-management-slo/create-slo/#slo-as-log-messages).

 ## Accessing SLOs